 The Term A Loan matures on March 1, 2024 (the "Maturity Date") and was interest-only through March 1, 2022, followed by 24 equal monthly payments of principal and interest.
-The Term A Loan will bear interest at a floating per annum rate equal to the greater of (i) 8.07% or (ii) the sum of (a) the greater of (1) the thirty (30) day U.S. LIBOR rate reported in the Wall Street Journal on the last business day of the month that immediately precedes the month in which the interest will accrue or (2) 1.67%. plus (b) 6.40%.
+The Term A Loan will bear interest at a floating per annum rate equal to the greater of (i) 8.07% or (ii) the sum of (a) the greater of (1) the thirty (30) day U.S. LIBOR rate reported in the Wall Street Journal on the last business day of the month that immediately precedes the month in which the interest will accrue or (2) 1.67%, plus (b) 6.40%.

 The Company will be required to make a final payment of 3.83% of the original principal amount of the Term A Loan, or \$1.0 million, payable on the earlier of (i) the Maturity Date, (ii) the acceleration of the Term A Loan, or (iii) the prepayment of the Term A Loan (the "Final Payment").
 The final payment amount is accreted as interest expense until the Maturity Date using the effective interest method.
-The Company may prepay all, but not less than all, of the Term A Loan upon 30 days' advance written notice to Oxford, provided that the Company will be obligated to pay a prepayment fee equal to (i) 3.00% of the principal amount of the Term A Loan prepaid on or before the first anniversary of the applicable funding date, or (ii) 2.00% of the principal amount of the Term A Loan prepaid thereafter, and prior to the Maturity Date (each, a "Prepayment Fee").
+The Company may prepay all, but not less than all, of the Term A Loan upon 30 days' advance written notice to Oxford, provided that the Company will be obligated to pay a prepayment fee equal to (i) 3.00% of the principal amount of the Term A Loan prepaid on or before the first anniversary of the applicable funding date, or (ii) 2.00% of the principal amount of the Term A Loan prepaid between the first and second anniversary of the applicable funding date, or (iii) 1.00% of the principal amount of the Term A Loan prepaid thereafter, and prior to the Maturity Date (each, a "Prepayment Fee").